inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```

 #### USER DEFINED FUNCTIONS
-You also have the ability to define your own functions in spark. <br>
+You also have the ability to define your own functions in spark.
+<br> <br>
 EXAMPLE: <br>
-Any ordinary python function
+Any function that you define
 ```python
 def crazy_stuff(base_num):
     num = int(base_num[1:])